 Please introduce yourself to the best chocolate in Israel: Ika Chocolate.

+Time Cupsoul had ample occasion to sample Israeli chocolate brands during her beloved travels: the famous Israeli Krembo (delicious), Strauss Group’s Elite chocolate bars (delicious), Max Brenner chocolate fondue desserts (delicious) and even the creations of many smaller Israeli chocolatiers at the Chocolate Festival in Tel Aviv (here, here).
 Israeli chocolate is unique and delightful and perhaps it will surprise you to learn: Israel is a great country to buy chocolate from.
 With all this said, Ika Chocolate proved itself as the best chocolate in all of Israel.

 If the term “film noir” conjures old Hollywood black and white crime flicks, with a certain je ne sais quoi of mystery and sexiness that pulls you in for more, the European bistro Café Noir in Tel Aviv, has been justly named.

-It was early morning that I sat down in the indoor porch area of Café Noir, alone and by a window, sightseeing over the cross streets.
-The seating area and bar weren’t yet busy; it was right before the brunch and lunch rush and I wanted to get a prime spot at this Tel Aviv establishment.
-Early morning light seeped through the…
+The design inside is eclectic but clean.
+It’s like art in itself: geometric shapes and colorful paint, with very crisp details that makes the space feel fresh and airy.
+It has an upbeat vibe, complimented by the great lounge music that is more “summer rooftop” than “smoky-winter.”
 Small bags of coffee for sale adorn the walls, and a very cool lamp hangs from the ceiling over the coffee bar.
 It’s just a positive, artsy, place.
 A coffee shop that could easily be translated to many world capitals: DC, Paris, Milan, New York.